Published on 29-Apr-2009

 "Looking at container management at the facility has given us a better overview of where they are in the process, and which ones are on the road" - Jan Inge Bakkane, business process manager, Ringnes AS

-Database Management, Business-to-Business, Business Intelligence, C-Suite Framework, Information Integration, Smarter Planet, Supply Chain Management, Leveraging Information, Transforming Business
+Database Management, Business-to-Business, BA - Business Intelligence, C-Suite Framework, Information Integration, Smarter Planet, Supply Chain Management, Leveraging Information, Transforming Business

 IBM Business Partner: